visualizersdotnl/revisionshaderjam2021/README.md

 See URL on the right for the event itself (Youtube).

 As for the "code": I think it was *that* guy (*points pipe at void*).

+post scriptum: this is supposed to run in a piece of demoscene software called 'Bonzomatic' (look it up)